 Move to External Devices like SD Card

-User apps can be moved from the internal memory to the SD card and vice versa.
+User apps can be moved from the internal memory to the SD card and vice versa if the device has SD Card slot.
 However, System Apps cannot be moved from Internal Memory.

 System apps are given the ability to request system-only permissions that user apps do not have.

 There are benefits to having an application signed by the platform signatures of a particular ROM.
 The "signatureOrSystem" or "signature|privileged" security level protects specific permissions.
 These permissions are not available to all applications because they grant dangerous privileges such as control over other applications, installation and uninstallation of other applications via background processes, and so on.
 As a result, the "Signature" permission level is sufficient for the majority of third-party applications.

 The "signatureOrSystem" permission is used in rare cases where many vendors have apps built into a system image and need to explicitly share specific features because they are being built together.
 System applications do not need to be signed by a platform signature to have access to these "signatureOrSystem" permissions.
 On the other side, user applications must be submitted.

 System Apps Updates are not integrated into ROM and they remain separately in userspace.
 These can be deleted.
 But in the case of User Apps, updates are replacing the apps.

 Go Back to the Previous Version

 In the case of system updates for system apps, you can restore the previous version by deleting the updates.
 In the case of a user app update, you can revert to a previous version by deleting or uninstalling the app and downloading it again.
 The Play Store may not allow you to download an older version.
 There are numerous websites where you can download older versions of apps.